MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/comparison-query.md

 Because we selected two groups in this example, two comparisons will be made when the query runs.
 This means that, for each individual of interest, two lines of results will appear in the query results file for each aggregation period&mdash;day, week, or month.

 > [!Note]
-> Because in the **Define comparison groups** step you select groups, not individuals, the minimum-group-size setting does apply.
+> Because in the **Select peer groups** step you select groups, not individuals, the minimum-group-size setting does apply.
 Any groups you select in this step must meet or exceed the minimum group size that is in effect for your organization.

 ### Select metrics